-- (1) Waste of water is prohibited. - (2) Irrigation with hose-end sprinklers is allowed only one day every other week beginning on the second Monday after stage 3 has been declared, on the designated weekday during designated usage times.
-Irrigation with automatic sprinkler irrigation systems is allowed only one day every other week, beginning on the second Monday after stage 3 has been declared, between the hours of 8:00 p.m. on the designated weekday and 4:00 a.m. on the following day. - (3) Irrigation with soaker hose and drip irrigation system is allowed only one day per week on the designated weekday during designated usage times. - (4) Irrigation with hand-held bucket or hand-held hose is allowed on any day during designated usage times. - (5) Irrigation of golf courses and athletic fields is restricted as follows: - a.
-Irrigation of out-of-play areas such as entryways and areas around clubhouses shall follow general Stage 3 irrigation restrictions. - b.
-Irrigation of in-play areas shall follow general Stage 3 irrigation restrictions unless an irrigation conservation plan has been submitted and approved by the director.
-If the general irrigation restrictions are being followed, alternative days may be requested to accommodate field usage schedules
+- (1) Waste of water is prohibited. - (2) Irrigation with hose-end sprinklers and automatic sprinkler irrigation systems is allowed only one day every other week on the designated weekday before 10 a.m. or after 8 p.m. - (3) Irrigation with soaker hose and drip irrigation system is allowed only one day per week on the designated weekday before 10 a.m. or after 8 p.m. - (4) Irrigation with hand-held bucket or hand-held hose is allowed on any day before 10 a.m. or after 8 p.m. - (5) Irrigation of golf courses and athletic fields is restricted as follows: - a.
+Irrigation of out-of-play areas such as entryways and areas around clubhouses shall follow general Stage 3 irrigation restrictions.

-- (6) Irrigation of plants in inventory at commercial nurseries is allowed on any day and at any time. - (7) Irrigation of vegetable gardens using hand-held bucket, hand-held hose, soaker hose or drip irrigation is allowed on any day during designated usage times. - (8) Vehicle washing is restricted as follows: - a.
-Charity car washes are prohibited unless held at a commercial car wash. - b.
-Non-commercial vehicle washing is allowed one day per week and must be done using a hand-held bucket or hand-held hose equipped with a positive shutoff device. - c.
-Commercial vehicle washing is allowed on any day and at any time. - (9) Swimming pools: - a.
+- b.
+Irrigation of in-play areas shall follow general Stage 3 irrigation restrictions unless an irrigation conservation plan has been submitted and approved by the director. - (6) Irrigation of plants in inventory at commercial nurseries is allowed on any day and at any time - (7) Irrigation of vegetable gardens using hand-held bucket, hand-held hose, soaker hose or drip irrigation is allowed on any day and at any time. - (8) Vehicle washing is restricted as follows: - a.
+Charity car washes are prohibited unless held at a commercial car wash facility using such facility's equipment. - b.
+Non-commercial vehicle washing is prohibited. - c.
+Commercial vehicle washing is allowed on any day and at any time. - (5) Swimming pools: - a.
 Swimming pools located outdoors should be covered when not in use to minimize evaporative losses. - b.
-Filling existing swimming pools is prohibited unless required for health and safety purposes. - c.
-Filling new swimming pools is allowed. - d.
-Make up of existing pools is allowed. - (10) Operation of outdoor aesthetic water features is prohibited. - (11) Washing of impervious surfaces is prohibited unless required for health and safety purposes. - (12) Foundation watering using a drip system, soaker hose or hand-held hose is allowed only one day per week. - (13) Other non-essential water uses are allowed but all reasonable measures shall be taken to limit the use.
+Draining and re-filling existing swimming pools is prohibited unless required for health and safety. - c.
+Filling new swimming pools is prohibited. - d.
+Adding make-up water to maintain existing swimming pools is allowed. - (10) Operation of outdoor aesthetic water features is prohibited. - (11) Washing of impervious surfaces is prohibited unless required for health and safety purposes. - (12) Foundation watering using a drip system, soaker hose or hand-held hose is allowed only one day per week.

+(13) Other non-essential water uses are allowed but all reasonable measures shall be taken to limit the use.(Ord.
+No. 2015-15, § 1, 4-21-15)

-The following measures are in effect for any period when stage 5 of the drought response plan is in effect:
+The Director may implement additional measures as deemed appropriate for any period when stage 4 of the drought response plan is in effect.